 |

-The black on white screened "Maryland" plates were first issued in 1986 with 1987 expirations, and remain the current base as they are considered to be permanent issues.
+The black-on-white screened "Maryland" plates were first issued in 1986.
 On this base, for the first time, all organizational member plates were made distinct in appearance from standard-issue plates.
-There is now no longer such a thing as reserved-series passenger format organizational member plates.
-Full-sized organizational member plates are available for passenger cars, multi-purpose vehicles (typically mini-vans, SUVs, and motor homes), and light trucks.
-There's no distinction between organizational member plates issued to these various vehicle types.
+There was now no longer such a thing as reserved-series passenger format organizational member plates.

 In the early 1990s, as Maryland began issuing graphic organizational member plates, they apparently loosened the requirements for organizations to obtain their own plates, and since then there has been a virtual explosion of available Maryland organizational member plates.
 Also, several graphic military-related plates were made available; these require no organizational affiliation other than the appropriate military service.
+Organizational member motorcycle plates began to be made available as well, although only for certain organizations that are either motorcycle-related, or that are large enough to have a significant motorcycle-riding contingent.
+Most military service plates are available in motorcycle versions.

 I sincerely hope that you find this information useful.
 If you find an error or have additional information, or can provide a plate or a photo of a plate that I'm missing, please send me an e-mail.
 There's a link to my e-mail address at the bottom of every page.